 This was right after a Popular Mechanics article from December 1924 expalaining the article.
 This same artcile was reprinted in papers across the country at the same time.

 After the Popular Mechanics December, 1924 Article Newpapers all of the country started running the same article It was also about the time the Scanlon Ads started

 At age 30 he is listed as the head of household but having no spouse, that he owned the house and had a radio set.
 It also lists him as being a veteran of WWI.
 5. On curious bit of infomration is a WWII registration card that is definitly the same Everett Scanlon as the correct birthday is listed.
 On this document he is listed as still living in Lakewood, RI but working at Federal Shipyard, Kearney, NJ.
 At his point he was 45 and at the tale end of the age for draft registration.
 7

-9 Radio Digest, September, 1924
+Radio Digest, March, 1924

-10 Radio Broadcast, October, 1924
+Radio Digest, October, 1924